kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 | | |
 |-|-|
 | std                 | Messages are logged only to log file
+| cout                | Messages are logged only to cout
 | copy_all_on_cout    | Messages are logged to log file AND to the console
 | copy_errors_on_cerr | Messages are logged to log file AND error messages also to the console